Nyirabazungu/profi/README.md

 -pip install django-tinymce
 -pip install pillow

-### description of project
+## description of project
-  This Application  is allow the people  be creating an account of the website for the popular photo app,and to do comment and like.
+  This Application  is allow the people  be creating an account of the website for the popular photo app,and to comment and like.

 ##  set up requirements
         1. A running network connection to the internet.
         2. A web browser.
         3. This link .https://github.com/Nyirabazungu/profi
         4. Install the  User-contact by cloning this repository:https://Nyirabazungu.github.io/profi/
         5. Open from any linient browser.

-### Deployment
+## Deployment
         Enter the link into the url interface and click the prompt.

 ## link to live site on GitHub pages